ariesiitr/aeries_2y_3dof_proj/README.md

 ## Simulation on MATLAB/Simulink
 The verification of the sketch can be performed using the Robotics and Simscape Toolbox in Matlab.
 However, for this project, the inverse kinematics were hard-coded because the block provided by the robotics toolbox did not meet our requirements and was computationally expensive.

+## Results
+The following sketches were obtained as some samples.

 To work with this repository, please follow these steps:

 1. Import the 'rbTree' file into the Matlab workspace to import the rigidbody tree.
 Import the text file containing the coordinates as sets of column vectors.